willfurnass/sheffield_hpc/bessemer/index.rst

 This is the documentation for Bessemer, one of the University of Sheffield's High Performance Computing clusters.
-Bessemer is a 'capacity' cluster designed to run smaller compute jobs which will fit on a single node.
+Bessemer is a 'capacity' cluster designed to run compute jobs which will fit on a single node.
 Bessemer can support jobs requiring up to 40 cores per job - for larger jobs please use :ref:`sharc` or :ref:`stanage`.

 .. toctree::